- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-|[My Top Pick]: Froz-Cup 2.0 K-Cup for Keurig Brewers||$$||Keurig 2.0 and 1.0 series as well as previous models: K45, K75, B60, B70, B130, B140, B150, K40, B40, K60, B145, K150, K70, B30, K145, B44, K155, B155, B200, and B3000||4 reusable filters for the price of one.||4.6/5 stars from 1,562 reviews|
+My Top Pick]: Froz-Cup 2.0 K-Cup for Keurig Brewers||$$||Keurig 2.0 and 1.0 series as well as previous models: K45, K75, B60, B70, B130, B140, B150, K40, B40, K60, B145, K150, K70, B30, K145, B44, K155, B155, B200, and B3000||4 reusable filters for the price of one.||4.6/5 stars from 1,562 reviews|

 	Today I will review the: Keurig My K-Cup reusable filter which I regularly use, and its two closest competitors are, the MaxWare reusable k-cups and Froz-Cup 2.0.
 In addition to my experience with reusable coffee filters, I’ll rely on industry experts and verified purchasers I call my Coffee Brigade to help me create a fair comparison.

 	Warning: Check Your Keurig Model Number First

 	This is not a “one-size-fits-most” kind of review; each single-serve Keurig brewer needs a particular type of reusable coffee filter, so it fits properly in the machine.
 Before you begin shopping, find out the model number of your brewer to ensure you pick the right reusable k cups for your machine.

-To help you find that perfect match, at the end of the review I will provide a chart to help identity which filter you need based on your model number.
+	To help you find that perfect match, at the end of the review I will provide a chart to help identity which filters you need based on your model number.

 	Why Reusable K-Cups?
 Key Features and Value Propositions